UAE’s World-Class Infrastructure: How It Boosts Property Values

 Other Airport-Adjacent Bets

-Sharjah's Muwaileh: Located within a convenient 20-minute drive of the expanding Sharjah International Airport.
-Offers significantly more affordable residential options compared to Dubai (e.g., 2BR apartments around AED 600k) with healthy rental yields exceeding 7.5% driven by airport staff demand.
+Sharjah's Muwaileh is a 20-minute drive from the developing Sharjah International Airport.
+Offers substantially more affordable residential options than Dubai (e.g., 2BR apartments for roughly AED 600k), with strong rental yields topping 7.5% due to airport staff demand.

 Smart & Sustainable Communities: Investing in Future Living